ahmeddemirezen/eagle-vision/README.md

 The installation will first run the "server.py" file from the host.

 ```
-python /directory/server.py
+python3 /directory/server.py
 ```

 Here the user name and password will come up as the default user name: "admin" password: "123" is the form.
 After logging in successfully, we will ask you to enter host and port information.
 You must enter the local ip address of the server computer as a host.
-By default, the port address is set to "8585".
+By default, the port address is set to "6969".

 Example:

 ```
 Host=192.168.1.54
-port=8585
+port=6969
 ```

 After completing these operations, the order will be made via the raspberry pi card.
 In this section, we need to make small changes on the codes.
 Replace the IP address of the "client.py" file against the host variable.